Derry-Londonderry in Derry And Strabane, Northern Ireland, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1617.

 Location.
 54° 59.769′ N, 7° 19.396′ W. Marker is in Derry-Londonderry, Northern Ireland, in Derry And Strabane.
-Marker is at the intersection of Magazine Street and Butcher Street, on the right when traveling west on Magazine Street.
+It is at the intersection of Magazine Street and Butcher Street, on the right when traveling west on Magazine Street.
 Marker is on the interior of the city wall.
 Touch for map.
 Marker is in this post office area: Derry-Londonderry, Northern Ireland BT48 6HL, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Butcher Gate (here, next to this marker); The Platform (within shouting distance of this marker); Castle Gate (about 90 meters away, measured in a direct line); World Wars Memorial (about 90 meters away); Grand Parade (about 120 meters away); a different marker also named Castle Gate (about 120 meters away); Austins Department Store (about 120 meters away); Royal Bastion (about 150 meters away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Butcher Gate (here, next to this marker); The Platform (within shouting distance of this marker); Castle Gate (about 90 meters away, measured in a direct line); World Wars Memorial (about 90 meters away); Grand Parade (about 120 meters away); a different marker also named Castle Gate (about 120 meters away); Austins Department Store (about 120 meters away); Royal Bastion (about 150 meters away).
 Touch for a list and map of all markers in Derry-Londonderry.